Committees & Groups

 Worship Associates Group

-The Worship Associates Group (WAG) works with the Minister, the Director of Religious Exploration, and the Music Director, to assess our worship services (Sundays in the Sanctuary, Seekers Gatherings, and summer lay-led services) and to provide supportive suggestions for future services.
-The WAG team serves as a resource by assisting the minister in planning the annual worship calendar, supporting her efforts to research certain topics, distributing selected worship services to the public in print and on the website, and offering congregational feedback to the staff about all aspects of worship at First Parish.
+Overview/Mission of Group: The Worship Associates Group (WAG) works with the Minister and the Minister of Music to assess our Sunday worship services (including regular services in the Sanctuary and summer lay-led services in the Commons) and to provide supportive suggestions for future services.
+The WAG team serves as a resource by assisting the minister in planning the annual worship calendar, supporting her efforts to craft a meaningful structure for worship services, and offering congregational feedback to the minister about all aspects of worship at First Parish.

 In addition, the Worship Associates:

-• organize our lay-led summer services by filling volunteer slots for speakers, providers of music, breakfast, and childcare; and serving as worship hosts for each summer service
+• Organize our lay-led summer services by filling volunteer slots for speakers, providers of music, snacks, and serving as worship hosts for summer services

-Commitment to Participate: terms are for two years; members are welcome to recommit for an additional term
+Commitment to Participate: terms are for two years; members are encouraged to recommit for additional terms

-Roles: convener, members, and many “friends of WAG”—experienced helpers who step in to serve as worship hosts and help with summer service coordination.
+Roles: chair, committee members, and volunteer helpers who step in to serve as worship hosts and help with summer service coordination

 Finance & Administration